linuxdeepin/deepin-manual/manual/professional/deepin-cloud-scan/en_US/index.md

 ### About

-You can click "About" to view the introduction of Deepin Cloud Scan.
+You can click "About" to view the introduction of Cloud Scan.

 1. On "Add scanner" interface, click on ![icon_next](icon/icon_menu.svg).
 2. Click on **About**.
-3. View the version and introduction of Deepin Cloud Scan.
+3. View the version and introduction of Cloud Scan.

 ### Help

-You can click "Help" to read the manual, which will help you further know and use Deepin Cloud Scan.
+You can click "Help" to read the manual, which will help you further know and use Cloud Scan.

 1. On "Add scanner" interface, click on ![icon_next](icon/icon_menu.svg).
 2. Click on **Help**.
-3. View the manual of Deepin Cloud Scan.
+3. View the manual of Cloud Scan.

 ### Exit

-You can click "Exit" to exit Deepin Cloud Scan.
+You can click "Exit" to exit Cloud Scan.

 1. On "Add scanner" interface, click on ![icon_next](icon/icon_menu.svg).
 2. Click on **Exit**.